Bombardment of Fort St. Philip (1815): Bombardment

 Realizing that their weapons were not very effective during the first few days of bombardment, on January 14, Latour theorized the British re-fused all of their shells to explode over the fort (Air burst), in order to shower the garrison with shrapnel.
 Consequentially the American soldiers sustained another death and a few more wounded.
 The shells also damaged several of the fort's gun carriages.
 HMS Volcano's log makes no mention of re-fuzing their mortar shells.
 That day, the Volcano fired thirty shells and three carcasses.
 These British munitions managed to silence one of the two American 32-pounders, but only for an hour before repairs were completed.
 On this night, still the 14th, several British munitions struck the blacksmith's shop, damaging it severely.

 By the night of January 15, the United States garrison had constructed in the prior 24 hours more adequate defenses around their batteries from stockpiles of wood which were being brought into the fort from the nearby forest.
 The powder magazines were also reinforced by another layer of dirt.
 Rain had fallen, with little intermission, since the start of the engagement against the British and had left the interior of the fort underwater, making it similar to a livestock pond.
 All of the garrison's tents were ripped up from shell fragments though they were unoccupied.
 That evening, several supply boats arrived at the fort, having set out 65 miles upriver from New Orleans, carrying ammunition and most importantly fuses for the fort's inoperative mortar.
 This helped morale of the American garrison, who were now in a better form for defense than when the engagement began.

+On the morning of January 17, it had been the intent of the Herald to approach the Fort and to make an armed reconnaissance later that day.
+On the afternoon, a rowboat from Nymphe arrived with orders for Captain Pigot not to pass the fort.
+The flotilla was recalled by Admiral Cochrane.

 On the morning of the 17th, Latour claims a less intense bombardment of the fort was commenced by the British at 10:00am.
 In the evening, the fort's mortar was ready, and it started a counter bombardment against the British bomb vessels.
 At some point one of the British bomb vessels was struck by an American mortar shell which put the boat out of action for five minutes.
+(There is nothing in British sources to support this assertion made by Latour.)
 In response, a more intense bombardment was continued into the night.